Samoa Expeditionary Force

 The Samoa Expeditionary Force (SEF) was a small volunteer force of approximately 1,400 men raised in New Zealand shortly after the outbreak of World War I to seize and destroy the German wireless station in German Samoa in the south-west Pacific.
 Britain required the German wireless installations to be destroyed because they were used by Vizeadmiral (Vice Admiral) Maximilian von Spee's East Asia Squadron of the Imperial German Navy, which threatened merchant shipping in the region.
 Following the capture of German possessions in the region, the SEF provided occupation forces for the duration of the war.
-Australia provided a similar force for the occupation of German New Guinea.
+Australia provided a similar force for the Allied occupation of German New Guinea.

 History

 Purpose

 Upon the outbreak of World War I on 5 August 1914, the New Zealand Government authorised the raising of the New Zealand Expeditionary Force (NZEF) for service in the war.
 Mobilisation for the war had already begun, with preparations discreetly beginning a few days prior.
 The day after the declaration of war, the British Government requested New Zealand seize the wireless station at German Samoa, a protectorate of the German Empire, deeming it "a great and urgent Imperial service."
 The occupation of German Samoa was actually in accordance with plans laid down prior to the war by the Commander of the New Zealand Military Forces, Major General Alexander Godley.